TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Ctrl/Properties/SeliconField.rst

    Field name, which contains the thumbnail image used to represent the record visually whenever it is shown in FormEngine as a foreign reference selectable from a selector box.

-   This field must be a :ref:`columns-inline-examples-fal` field where icon files are selected.
-Since only the first icon file will be used, the :ref:`columns-inline-properties-maxitems` option should be used to allow only selecting a single icon file.
+   This field must be a :ref:`columns-file` field where icon files are selected.
+Since only the first icon file will be used, the :ref:`columns-file-properties-maxitems` option should be used to allow only selecting a single icon file.

    You should consider this a feature where you can attach an "icon" to a record which is typically selected as a